prasanth100298/SLIIT-IWT-assignment/README.md

 XAMPP Server has to be installed

 ## How to run the project
-- Clone the project inside 'xampp\htdocs' folder
+- Clone the project inside the 'C:\xampp\htdocs' folder
-- Start Apache and MySql server using XAMPP control panel
+- Start Apache and MySql server using the XAMPP control panel
-- Create db named 'vehicle_reservation' and tables users, trip, customer feedback
+- Create a db named 'vehicle_reservation' and table users, trip, and customer feedback
 - PhpMyAdmin is used to create and manage MySQL databases
 - Run the project using http://localhost/jiffy/login.php
 - When running the project, have to specify the path inside the htdocs folder